 Examples of traditional refill systems exist all over the world whereby following the initial purchase of a bottle is followed by a more cost effective refill pouch.
 A wealth of brands offer this system across haircare (below, Peru) skincare (Yves Rocher, France) and home cleaning products such as Method, Milo and Jif.
 One of the big challenges for these models is the introduction of a refill pack that is neither collected for recycling, nor economically viable for recycling.

 Prior to these packaging systems many of us enjoyed the return and refill systems brought to us by the milkman – these beverage specific, glass packs are still a core product delivery system in many parts of the world for brands including Coca Cola and Pepsi.
 A few years ago in Bolivia I could not buy a bottle of Coca Cola unless I had an empty one to return.

 THE ANTI-DISPOSABLE MOVEMENT AND DESIGNING FOR GEN Z

 Belgium, Germany and Italy are among European cities that offer public water fountains to give members of the public access to refill a bottle.
-London is currently trialing a refill initiative whereby 65 businesses will offer free tap water ‘refills’.
+London is currently trialling a refill initiative whereby 65 businesses will offer free tap water ‘refills’.